 The ST1 report will indicate whether your child is on course to exceed target (T+), meet target (T) or be below their end of year target (T-).
 The ST2 report will indicate where they have got to by the end of the year.
-Teachers will provide 'What Went Well' (WWW) comments and 'Even Better If' (EBI) advice, illustrating what students need to do to further improve in the ST2 report.
+In the ST2 report teachers will also provide 'What Went Well' (WWW) comments and 'Even Better If' (EBI) advice, illustrating what students need to do to further improve.